Guccifer123/raspberry-pi-setting-up/en/step_4.md

 --- task ---

-If you wanted you can connect headphones or speakers to the audio jack.
+Connect headphones or speakers to the audio jack if you have them.

 --- /task ---

 --- task ---

-If you have one, use an ethernet cable to connect the ethernet port on the Raspberry Pi to an ethernet socket on the wall or on your router.
+Use an ethernet cable to connect the ethernet port on the Raspberry Pi to an ethernet socket on the wall or on your internet router.
 (You don't need to do this if you'll be using wireless LAN or if you don't want to connect to the internet.)

 --- /task ---